kampanosg/bakery/README.md

 [![Pipeline](https://github.com/kampanosg/bakery/actions/workflows/go.yml/badge.svg)](https://github.com/kampanosg/bakery/actions/workflows/go.yml)

-Bakery is an (opinionated) alternative to the popular [GNU make](https://www.gnu.org/software/make/manual/make.html) tool.
-It uses YAML instead of a custom syntax and provides handy defaults, such as `help`, `version` and `metadata`.
-Its main goal is to make the developer experience more familiar and friendly while being fast and reliable.
+Bakery is an (opinionated) automation tool designed to simplify repetitive, time-consuming and error prone commands.
+It uses YAML instead of a propriatery language and provides handy defaults, such as `help` and `version`.
+Its main goal is to make the developer experience more familiar, flexible and friendly while being fast and reliable.

 ## Installation
 Bakery can be installed with the following methods: